 Digital Voice and Digital Amateur TV:

 Digital Voice and ATV are easily accomplished with WiFi.
 A WiFi link provides plenty of bandwidth for digital voice communications without the need for voice data reduction schemes, as are required on D-STAR, P-25 and other narrow-band schemes.
 Free VOIP software such as Ekiga or older versions of NetMeeting can be used.
+No internet connection is needed with this software.
 As you speak into a microphone attached to your computer’s sound card, the software sends it as VOIP data to the receiver’s computer, where it is converted back to audio using that computer’s sound card.
 The same software can also be used for video links as well as audio.
 The only difference is that video from a camera is digitized and sent rather than audio from a microphone.

 Make use of AMPR IP addresses (44.xx.xx.xx):

 In the late 1970s, at a time when IP addresses were not in short supply as they are now, hams were granted a large block of about 16 million IP addresses (44.xx.xx.xx) worldwide, for use in connecting ham radio equipment to and through the internet.
 This IP block is known as AMPRNet (Amataur Radio Packet Network).
 See http://www.ampr.org for more information.
 Sub-blocks are given to each state and major cities.
 For example, Missouri has block 44.46.xx.xx.
 States have one or more hams who coordinate use of the IPs.
 WiFi gear used by hams could make good use of these IP addresses, before someone tries to take them away from hams.
 IP addresses are now valuable.
 Microsoft recently paid $7.5 million for a little over half a million IP addresses.